Fix and Flip Loan

 What is a Fix and Flip loan?

 A Fix and Flip loan is a loan to purchase and renovate a property.
-Fix and Flip loans are commonly referred to a "hard money loan" or a "bridge loan" -- these names are used interchangeably among real estate investors and private lenders.
+Fix and flip loans are commonly referred to a "hard money loan" or a "bridge loan" -- these names are used interchangeably among real estate investors and private lenders.

 How it works

-A Fix and Flip loan has two components:
+Fix and Flip loans have two components:

 • Initial Advance -- the amount of the total loan that will go towards the purchase price.
 This amount is wired to the title company at closing.